 “Can Making Machine” – Exhibition Display Model

 The primary stage for MNL was to work on the 3D CAD data, when you scale a model down to such a small scale factor some elements can be lost – made so small they disappear, these would then need to be scaled at a different factor.
 Even simple nuts and bolts had to be re-drawn.
-As an example a half inch thread at 1/3 scale becomes 1/6th inch. this had to be altered to the nearest metric equivalent to prevent the necessity of producing non-standard bolts.
-Over 200 man-hours were spent working with the CAD, MNL wanted to ensure that what was produced or rectified was correct so many 3D PFS were created to show the end customer the design intent.
+As an example, a half-inch thread at 1/3 scale becomes 1/6th inch. this had to be altered to the nearest metric equivalent to prevent the necessity of producing non-standard bolts.
+Over 200 man-hours were spent working with the CAD, MNL wanted to ensure that what was produced or rectified was correct so many 3D PFS was created to show the end customer the design intent.
 As many sub-assemblies were to operate (albeit manually), once again MNL turned to the CAD to communicate with the customer, illustrating which assemblies moved, and be what extent.
 Animated movies were produced and sent to the customer to once again demonstrate the intended movements of the model.

 Once 3D data was approved the manufacturing processes started.
-Many larger components were cnc machined from ABS for accuracy, strength and durability.
+Many larger components were CNC machined from ABS for accuracy, strength and durability.
 Some components were produced via SLS, whilst the rubber items were made from silicon tooling.
 The chain was made in one assembly by connex machinery.